cjdbarlow/Part-One/definitions.md

 Substance administered to cause a change in a physiological system.

 * **Duplicate Publication**
 Where the same set of results are published in multiple journals.
-Academically unethical, and will cause a systematic bias in a meta-analyses as the same set of patients are inclulded twice.
+Academically unethical, and will cause a systematic bias in a meta-analyses as the same set of patients are included twice.

 * **Dyne**